 Uniboard fulfills the requirements of EPA TSCA Title VI (40 CFR 770) and/or CARB 2, CAN/CSA-0160-16, ANSI A208.1 and California Air Resources Board (CARB) Airborne Toxic Control Measures (ATCM) 93120.

 Environmental Data Sheet

-In 2016, we took initiative to solidify our leadership in Environmental responsability by developing environmental product declaration (EPD) and health product declaration (HPD) for our products.
-We are proud to make our environmental product information available to the public.
+We are proud to make our Environmental data sheets available to the public, as well as Environmental Product Declaration (EPD) and Health Product Declaration (HPDs) for our products since 2016.
 These data sheets provide insight into the composition of our products.
-Our EPD describe the environmental impact in a standardized form.
 To be able to provide these detailed datasheets in accordance with the analysis criteria of life cycles and ISO 14025, we performed a systematic analysis of the life cycle of our products in collaboration with a third party specialist.
-We also have an health product declaration (HPD) for our Nu Green 2 product.